Salem Third-Party Claims Attorney for Injured Workers

 A third-party insurance claim is a claim that you make against someone else's insurance policy.
 A third-party claim is most likely to occur when you're hurt because of someone else's negligence, and they have insurance to cover that type of third party liability coverage.

-Examples of Third-Party Accidents
+What Are Examples of Third-Party Accidents?

 A variety of work accidents may lead to a third-party lawsuit in addition to an employee's Workers' Compensation claim.